 Advanced Science.
 Uncovering Risk.

-Matching Patients to their optimal treatments through molecular age signatures
+Matching patients to optimal treatments through molecular age signatures

-Clinicians often use a patient’s age to make treatment decisions in a wide range of clinical scenarios.
-However, chronological age is an unreliable predictor of individual’s risk posed by surgical procedures and therapeutic interventions.
+Clinicians often use a patient’s age to inform treatment decisions in a wide range of clinical scenarios.
+However, chronological age is an unreliable predictor of individual’s risk of disease of treatment-related adverse outcomes.
 An individual’s rate of aging is strongly influenced by environmental, genetic, and lifestyle factors which are not accounted for by chronological age alone.
-In contrast, biomarkers of molecular age provide a snapshot of the overall health and resiliency of the body, thus allowing physicians to better know their patients and more accurately predict their health risks.
+In contrast, biomarkers of molecular age provide a snapshot of the overall health and resiliency of the body, helping physicians to better know their patients and more accurately predict their health risks.

 AKI-SapereTM, is being clinically validated in a cardiovascular disease setting to identify patients at high risk for acute kidney injury, adverse cardiac outcomes, rehospitalization and death.